interdependence/ansible-role-borgmatic/README.md

 # ansible-role-borgmatic

-An ansible role to configure automated [borg] backups using [borgmatic], compatible with [rsync.net].
+An Ansible role to configure automated [borg] backups using [borgmatic], compatible with [rsync.net].

 ## Requirements